SzymonRojek/sm-dashboard-theme-switcher/readme.md

 ## **For this project I've used:
 - Semantic tags and attributes;
 - Invisible content for Screen Reader users;
--
 - Flexbox;
-- RWD, mobile first;
+- RWD, mobile first.

 **Main goals:**
+- semantics tags and attributes (semantics and their importance for accessibility);
 - detect if the user has requested the mode: light or dark; (prefers-color-scheme);
 - manually switching the mode between light/dark (smooth transition);
 - when the page has been reloaded manually chosen mode has to stay the same;
 - use the **sessionStorage** (when the session is finished then as a default will be theme chosen by the user in the "system preferences")
-- added animation updating total followers and social media in the main section;
+- add small animation updating total number of followers and followers in the main social media section (the main idea of this animation is copied from someone but I have changed it's content to get more readable code - I am working on my animation);
+- diploy project to Github Pages with GitHub Actions.

 **Conclusion:**
 This is my first project with the Tailwindcss framework.
 I have enjoyed so I would like to expand my knowledge in this area.